 In the case of inclement weather or other unexpected problems, you and your producer will need to agree to some sort of contingency plan.
 Can you reserve a backup shooting location?
 Can you rearrange your schedule if there’s too much wind, background noise, or too little sunlight?
 Make sure you have a backup plan for any situation that could arise outdoors.

-With some planning ahead of time and a willingness to adapt and be flexible, outdoor shoots can effectively capture the footage needed to produce an attractive and attention-grabbing video.
+With some planning ahead of time and a willingness to adapt and be flexible, outdoor video shoots can effectively capture the footage needed to produce an attractive and attention-grabbing video.

 Here at Jillian Irene Lee & Associates, we’ll work with you throughout the entire preparation process of your video(s), from picking your locations to checking the weather.
 Regardless of where you decide to locate your video shoots, we’ll make things as easy and smooth as possible to prepare the best space to tell your story.
 Ready to get started?
 Let’s Talk.